Start9Labs/documentation/site/source/user-manual/backups/backup-mount.rst

     The terminal in will print the directory where your backup is now mounted.

-#. `ls` the directory to inspect it, and continue any other copy operations necessary:
+#. `ls` the directory to inspect it, and continue any other operations necessary:

     .. figure:: /_static/images/backups/backup-mount-ls.png
         :width: 60%